Stereotypes of Jews

 Stereotypes of Jews are generalized representations of Jews, often caricatured and of a prejudiced and antisemitic nature.

-Reproduced common objects, phrases and traditions are used to emphasize or ridicule Jewishness.
-This includes but is not limited to the complaining and guilt-inflicting Jewish mother, often along with a meek nice Jewish boy, and the spoiled and materialistic Jewish-American princess.
+Reproduced common objects, phrases, and traditions are used to emphasize or ridicule Jewishness.
+This includes the complaining and guilt-inflicting Jewish mother, often along with a meek nice Jewish boy, and the spoiled and materialistic Jewish-American princess.

 Stereotype by type

 Physical features

 In caricatures and cartoons, Ashkenazi Jews are usually depicted as having large hook-noses and dark beady eyes with drooping eyelids.
-Exaggerated or grotesque Jewish facial features were a staple theme in Nazi propaganda and, less frequently, in Soviet propaganda.
+Exaggerated or grotesque Jewish facial features were a staple theme in Nazi propaganda.
 The Star Wars character Watto, introduced in The Phantom Menace (1999), has been likened to traditional antisemitic caricatures.

 Nose

 The idea of the large or aquiline "Jewish nose" remains one of the most prevalent and defining features to characterize someone as a Jew.
 This widespread stereotype can be traced back to the 13th century, according to art historian Sara Lipton.
 While the depiction of the hooked-nose originated in the 13th century, it had an uprooting in European imagery many centuries later.
 The earliest record of anti-Jewish caricature is a detailed doodle depicted in the upper margin of the Exchequer Receipt Roll (English royal tax record) in 1233.
 It shows three demented-looking Jews inside a castle as well as a Jew in the middle of the castle with a large nose.
 The satirical antisemitic 1893 book The Operated Jew revolves around a plot of cosmetic surgery as a "cure" for Jewishness.